rmznmaryam/Dessert-Database/README.md

 # Dessert-Database
 a collaborative assignment completed with partners:
+Maryam Ramzaan- Computer Engineering
-Azaan Cheema- Computer Engineering and Daniyal Nadim- Computer Science
+Azaan Cheema- Computer Engineering
+Daniyal Nadim- Computer Science

+This project is comprised of 10 subassignments, and each of them are explained in the document.
+I have uploaded

 Database for a dessert company.